patrickmcelwee/patrickmcelwee.github.io/_drafts/functional-code-reuse-through-abstraction.markdown

 The performance with `filter-using-past-results` is the same.

-I used the previous `primes` implementation as a template, but now instead of hard-coding `is-prime?`, we have the more general case of _any predicate function that can accept a sequence of `past-results`_.
-Also, rather than hard-coding the positive integers as the collection to be filtered, we allow any `collection` to be passed in.
+To write this new, rather abstract function, I used my previous `primes` implementation as a template, but now instead of hard-coding `is-prime?`, we have the more general case of _any predicate function that can accept a sequence of `past-results`_.
+Also, rather than hard-coding the positive integers as the collection to be filtered, we allow any `candidates` to be passed in.
+I also allowed for finite collections of `candidates` by checking to see if we have `emptied` that collection.

 The Code ReUse Finale (Tada!)
 ----------